kanakmi/dogvscat/README.md

 ### Libraries Required for GUI & Server -

-The required libraries are mentioned in the requirements.txt file inside UI folder and can be simply installed using command <i>pip install requirements.txt</i>
+The required libraries are mentioned in the <b>requirements.txt</b> file inside UI folder and can be simply installed using command <i>pip install requirements.txt</i>

 ## Steps to Run UI on your system -